odedshimon/BruteShark/README.md

 # Brute Shark

 BruteShark is a Network Forensic Analysis Tool (NFAT) that performs deep processing and inspection of network traffic (mainly PCAP files).
-It includes: password extracting, building a network map, reconstract TCP sessions, extract hashes of encrypted passwords and even convert them to a Hashcat format in order to perform an offline Brute Force attack.
+It includes: password extracting, building a network map, reconstruct TCP sessions, extract hashes of encrypted passwords and even convert them to a Hashcat format in order to perform an offline Brute Force attack.

 The main goal of the project is to provide solution to security researchers and network administrators with the task of network traffic analysis while they try to identify weaknesses that can be used by a potential attacker to gain access to critical points on the network.

-Two BruteShark versions are availble, A GUI based application (Windows) and a Command Line Interface tool (Windows and Linux).
+Two BruteShark versions are available, A GUI based application (Windows) and a Command Line Interface tool (Windows and Linux).
 The various projects in the solution can also be used independently as infrastructure for analyzing network traffic on Linux or Windows machines.
 For further details see the Architecture section.

-The project was developed in my spare time to address two main passions of mine: software arichtecture and analyzing network data.
+The project was developed in my spare time to address two main passions of mine: software architecture and analyzing network data.

 ## What it can do
 * Extracting and encoding user credentials
 * Extract authentication hashes and crack them using Hashcat
 * Build visual network diagram
-* Reconstract all TCP Sessions
+* Reconstruct all TCP Sessions

 ## Installation
-Windows - Clone and run defauelt Visual Studio Compiler Linux Users - run BruteSharkCli using MONO.
+Windows - Clone and run default Visual Studio Compiler Linux Users - run BruteSharkCli using MONO.

 # Examples